elmtree-askmo/cloudcannon-app/content/learn/psychology/at-what-age-range-does-theory-of-mind-typically-develop-in-children-and-what-factors-influence-its-development.md

 score: -1.0
 related_article1:
     id: 167981
+    title: >-
-    title: What are some key theories and models in developmental psychology related to social cognition?
+        What are some key theories and models in developmental psychology related to social cognition?
     subject: Psychology
     url: /learn/psychology/questions/what-are-some-key-theories-and-models-in-developmental-psychology-related-to-social-cognition
 related_article2:
-    id: 167972
+    id: 167974
-    title: What is the purpose of false belief tasks in understanding beliefs and predicting behavior?
+    title: >-
+        What cognitive milestones are associated with understanding mental states in child development?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-purpose-of-false-belief-tasks-in-understanding-beliefs-and-predicting-behavior
+    url: /learn/psychology/questions/what-cognitive-milestones-are-associated-with-understanding-mental-states-in-child-development
 related_article3:
-    id: 167975
+    id: 167970
-    title: How does play contribute to social cognition development in children?
+    title: >-
+        What is the Theory of Mind and why is it significant in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-play-contribute-to-social-cognition-development-in-children
+    url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 related_article4:
-    id: 167973
+    id: 167970
-    title: Describe the Change of Location Task and its role in assessing false belief understanding.
+    title: >-
+        What is the Theory of Mind and why is it significant in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-change-of-location-task-and-its-role-in-assessing-false-belief-understanding
-related_article5:
-    id: 167979
-    title: What is the role of beliefs and desires in decision making?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-beliefs-and-desires-in-decision-making
+    url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 ---

 &nbsp;